 Geological work commissioned in the period 1979 to 1990 established the common geological characteristics of the major silver deposits and occurrences in the upper Kitsault valley.
 The rock formations and the style of mineralization and alteration on the Dolly Varden property share strong similarities to the Eskay Creek deposit, which is an exceptionally prolific gold and silver rich deposit, located 100 km north of the Dolly Varden property.

-The property hosts four historical deposits, two of which have had production of 20 million ounces of Silver.
+The property hosts two past producing deposits with production of 20 million ounces of Silver.
 The Dolly Varden Mine produced 1.5 million ounces at an average grade of 35.7 ounces per ton in the early 1920’s, and the Torbrit mine which produced 18.5 million ounces of silver at an average recovered grade of 13.58 ounces per ton from 1949 to 1959.
-Two other deposits, the North Star and Wolf deposits have been defined and have development but have not seen any production.

 SOURCES OF HISTORICAL INFORMATION

 Dolly Varden Mine: Skerl (1964) and Mann (1974) Dolly Varden Mine staff.
 Remaining resource blocks are in proximity to mined out stopes and downplunge extensions of mined out areas.

 North Star Mine: Thompson & Pearson (1981) Derry Michener & Booth.
 Minimum mining width of 5 ft.
 No prior mining.